-Whether clean-up is required, and to what extent, depends on the nature and scale of contamination, the existing land use, potential land uses, and on the actual or potential impact on the surrounding The Guidelines draw a distinction between environment. contamination which may require clean-up activity to remedy the polluting effects and those sites where no work is required.
+Whether clean-up is required, and to what extent, depends on the nature and scale of contamination, the existing land use, potential land uses, and on the actual or potential impact on the surrounding environment.
+The Guidelines draw a distinction between contamination which may require clean-up activity to remedy the polluting effects and those sites where no work is required.
+Method 5.5.2

-To prepare and maintain a register outlining details of sites which are contaminated.
+5.4.5 To prepare and maintain a register outlining details of sites which are contaminated.